FAQ

 What are the dining options on property?

-Meals range from casual breakfasts in the bar to family style dinners under the stars and celebrations with wine pairings.
-The team makes use of the 800 year old wood fired oven for pizza and rustic meals, and can also arrange special dinners offsite at favorite local or Michelin starred restaurants.
+Meals range from casual breakfasts in the bar to family-style dinners under the stars and celebrations with wine pairings.
+Our team makes use of the 800-year old wood-fired oven for pizza and rustic meals, and can also arrange special dinners offsite at favorite local or Michelin-starred restaurants.

 What wellness facilities are available?